kevinash/kevinash.github.io/surfingcamp/surfingcamp.md

 ## When

-Summer, 2023 (between June and August).
+Summer, 2023 (July or August).
 Exact dates will be announced here.

 ## Schedule